The Star-Planet Connection I: Using Stellar Composition to Observationally Constrain Planetary Mineralogy for the Ten Closest Stars: Physical Properties When Defining Habitable Planets

 \subsubsection{HIP 57939 -- HD 103095}

-The star HIP 57939, also known as HD 103095 or Gmb 1830, is a dwarf star that is 9.09 pc from the Sun.
-However, HIP 57939 originated from the halo of the Milky Way, making it the closest halo star.
+HIP 57939 originated from the halo of the Milky Way, making it the closest halo star to the Sun.
 It has also been chosen as a benchmark star for the Gaia mission \citep{Jofre14}.
 It is difficult to measure not only the \teff of metal-poor stars, but also to match observations with models of stellar structure and evolution and, therefore, to determine the fundamental properties of the star \citep{Creevey12}.
 Those stellar parameters found by \citet{Soubiran16} can be found in Table \ref{phys}.
 Age estimations for this star vary from 5.261 $\pm$ 4.089 Gyr to 10.19 $\pm$ 1.58 Gyr as laid out by \citet[][and references therein]{Mishenina17} to 12.0 $\pm$ 0.2$^{+1.8}_{-2.2}$ Gyr \citep{Creevey12}.
-From \citet{Kopp13, Kopp14}, the optimistic HZ for HIP 57939 is 0.782--1.883 AU while the conservative HZ is 0.990--1.790 AU.
 Since little is known about the physical properties of the HIP 57939 star, it is unclear how it would influence an orbiting exoplanet.